procyberian/knitter/README.md

 # License

-Copyright (C) 2020-2023 Masscollabs Services
+Copyright (C) 2020-2024 Masscollabs Services

+Copyright (C) 2020-2024 procyberian and contributors

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3